robotology/robotology-superbuild/doc/cmake-options.md

 <b id="f6">6!</b>:`ROBOTOLOGY_ENABLE_EVENT_DRIVEN` does not support building with apt dependencies on Ubuntu 18.04 and Debian Buster .

 <b id="f7">7!</b>:`ROBOTOLOGY_USES_GAZEBO` does not support building with apt dependencies on Ubuntu 18.04 .

+<b id="f8">8!</b>:`ROBOTOLOGY_USES_MUJOCO` does not support building with apt dependencies on Debian or Ubuntu distributions older than 2022.
+Furthermore, it does not support build on Wndows with Visual Studio 2019, it requires Visual Studio 2022.

 Profile-specific documentation